elumalaipavadai/Machine-Learning-Driven-QSAR-Modeling-for-Malarial-DHODH-Inhibitors/README.md

 streamlit run streamlit_GUI_app.py [App](streamlit_GUI_app.py)

 ## Deployment of MalariaDHODHPredictor on Streamlit cloud
 Malarial DHODH QSAR models in action!
-Experience the interactive Streamlit app here: [MalariaDHODHPredicter Streamlit App](https://malariadhodhpredictor.streamlit.app/)
+Experience the interactive Streamlit app here: [MalariaDHODHPredictor Streamlit App](https://malariadhodhpredictor.streamlit.app/)

 ## Future development
 In the future, I plan to implement a user-friendly interface that will allow for the direct input of the 2D structure of compounds and incorporate ensemble methods to enhance the prediction accuracy and robustness of the models.